rodsimpson/usergrid-jquery-mobile-infinite-scroll/README.md

 jQuery Mobile Phone guide
 =========================

-This is an endless scrolling AJAX example.

-It uses jQuery, jQuery Mobile, PHP and MySQL.
+This is a simple endless scrolling AJAX example, coded using jQuery, jQuery Mobile and the Slim PHP framework.

-See http://orga.cat/guia to see it in action.
+See http://orga.cat/guide to see it in action.

 Author